auctus-team/pycapacity/paper/paper.md

 # Conclusion

-This paper introduces the `pycapacity` Python package, a toolkit designed to evaluate task space physical ability metrics for both humans and robots based on polytopes and ellipsoids.
+This paper introduces the `pycapacity` Python package, a toolkit designed to evaluate task-space physical ability metrics for both humans and robots based on polytopes and ellipsoids.
 The aim of this package is to provide efficient tools for evaluating these metrics within an easily accessible framework, which can seamlessly integrate with standard robotics and biomechanics libraries.
-By implementing state-of-the-art algorithms for polytope evaluation, pycapacity enables the evaluation of these metrics in real-time, making them applicable for interactive online applications.
+By implementing state-of-the-art algorithms for polytope evaluation, `pycapacity` enables the evaluation of these metrics in an efficient manner, making them applicable for interactive online applications.

 # Acknowledgements
 This work has been funded by the BPI France Lichie project.